-The Fremantle Park Sport and Community Centre will provide new club facilities for the Tennis, Bowling, and Workers Clubs in historic Fremantle Park.
+The FPSCC will provide new club facilities for the Tennis, Bowling, and Workers Clubs in historic Fremantle Park.
+It will be governed by the Fremantle Park Sport and Community Board.

 The State Government has expressed its tangible support for the proposed and long-awaited sport and community centre by allocating $400,000 to the project.